tbondwilkinson/dom-parts/README.md

 Invalid `ChildNodePart` objects are still accessible in with `getParts()`, but never have children.

 Unlike `NodePart`, `ChildNodePart` is also a `PartRoot` like a `Document` or `DocumentFragment`.
 This means that it can contain content and nodes, and can be a `PartRoot` for other parts.

+## FAQ

+### Processing Instruction Alternatives

+Processing instructions have some drawbacks as well.
+The major drawback is that they are not commonly output by HTML generating libraries, and so it may be a challenge for adoption in those libraries.

+Additionally processing instructions cannot be output inside tags, so possible extensions like attribute parts are more difficult to express.

+Alternatives to processing instructions considered:

+1. Comments with specific structure.
+These could be used in place of processing instructions but are not valid inside tags.
+1. A new special character, for example `{}` that could be specially parsed in a document mode.
+This comes with all the drawbacks of complexity for a new document mode.